CFO job description: What does a chief financial officer do?

 A CFO should also have a strong dose of business acumen and nous, as that will help them offer strategic advice backed up by financial knowledge and data that should better aid business decision making.
 By the time a person has reached the position of CFO, they should already have gained a plethora of business experience.

 Like many jobs, the salary you can expect to earn as a CFO varies depending on many factors, including experience, location and sector.
-Glassdoor figures suggested (last updated in July 2018) that the national average is 115,229, while CFOs working in London can expect an average of 128,466.
-Some CFOs can earn up to 150,000.
+Payscale figures from May 2022 suggest that the national average is £98,313, ranging from £51,000 to £156,000, making it one of the best paying jobs on the market.